Created & Written

 Gaboriau was the first to invent the character of the procedural detective, and place him in the context of a novel where the resolution of a murder, not the rescue of an inheritance, a treasure, or some kind of grandiosely mad evil scheme, was at the core of the book.

-TO FIND OUT MORE, BUY THIS BOOK
+TO FIND OUT MORE, BUY THESE BOOKS

 2. THE CHARACTERS